 - Lifecycle stage.
 Press to start usability activities earlier for each new project.
 For key projects, ensure sufficient resources to conduct both early, pre-design studies (for big-win insights to shape the project) and multiple rounds of iterative testing (to polish the design beyond simply fixing its worst flaws).

 - Choice of project.
-Focus on high-impact projects where the benefits of substantial usability improvements will have enormous monetary value and high visibility for senior executives.
+Focus on high-impact projects where the benefits of substantial design improvements will have enormous monetary value and high visibility for senior executives.
 Better to support the full life cycle of a few important projects than to do lower-impact, last-minute testing for all projects.
-Adopt a killer intranet app like the staff directory as your baby to create an example of breathtaking usability that everyone in the organization can experience everyday.
+Adopt a killer intranet app like the staff directory as your baby to create an example of breathtaking user experience that everyone in the organization can experience everyday.

 - Methodology growth.
 Once you've performed enough comparative, field, and iterative studies, generalize the lessons and write usability guidelines for your organization's particular type of user interface designs.
 Develop and maintain official UI design standards.
 Guidelines and standards leverage your usability findings beyond the individual studies undertaken by your group.